dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 ## Environment Setup
-In order to program your microcontroller, you need a development environment.
-While you can use any text editor to write the actual code for this project, you will need to use the Arduino IDE to compile and upload your code tothe board.
-As an added bonus, the arduino IDE manages your packages as well, making the process of writing microcontroller code quick and easy.
-As a bonus, it's part of a massive open-source software system that makes it easy to find support libraries for nearly every microcontroller and periphrial you can imagine.
+In order to program your Microcontroller, you need a development environment.
+While you can use any text editor to write the actual code for this project, you will need to use the Arduino IDE to compile and upload your code to the board.
+As an added bonus, the arduino IDE manages your packages as well, making the process of writing Microcontroller code quick and easy.
+As a bonus, it's part of a massive open-source software system that makes it easy to find support libraries for nearly every Microcontroller and peripheral you can imagine.

 You will want to install the most recent version of the Arduino IDE for your computer from [arduino.cc](https://www.arduino.cc/en/software).

-After installing Arduino, there is a small extra step to add support for our particular microcontroller board.
+After installing Arduino, there is a small extra step to add support for our particular Microcontroller board.
 Visit https://github.com/esp8266/Arduino?tab=readme-ov-file#installing-with-boards-manager and follow the instructions to add the ESP8266 runtime using the boards manager.

 ## Code
-This circuit uses code to control the microcontroller.
+This circuit uses code to control the Microcontroller.
 You can find this code in the [Part_1-Blink folder](/Part_1-Blink/Spark_Blink_LED/Spark_Blink_LED.ino).
 Let's look at it all together, then go through it line-by-line:

 ```
 void setup()